Luna-za-tuna/Personal_Recipe/_posts/2023-11-07-chicken-alfredo-lasagna.md

     * 4 cups mozzarella
   directions_markdown: |-
     1. Preheat oven to 350F
+    2. Boil water and cook pasta.
+Make sure to remove it right before it is fully cooked
-    2. Melt butter in medium hot skillet
+    3. Melt butter in medium hot skillet
-    3. Saute onion for 5 minutes
+    4. Saute onion for 5 minutes
-    4. Add garlic to skillet
+    5. Add garlic to skillet
-    5. Once fragrant, add flour and cook for 3 minutes
+    6. Once fragrant, add flour and cook for 3 minutes
-    6. Add 4 cups heavy cream, 1/2 tsp red pepper flakes, 1/2 tbsp italian seasoning, and salt and pepper
+    7. Add 4 cups heavy cream, 1/2 tsp red pepper flakes, 1/2 tbsp italian seasoning, and salt and pepper
-    7. Bring to a boil and then reduce to low heat
+    8. Bring to a boil and then reduce to low heat
-    8. Add parmesan cheese and cook for 3 minutes
+    9. Add parmesan cheese and cook for 3 minutes
-    9. Grease a baking dish and add a layer of sauce
+    10. Grease a baking dish and add a layer of sauce
-    10. Add a layer of noodles, then sauce, then chicken, then mozzarella
+    11. Add a layer of noodles, then sauce, then chicken, then mozzarella
-    11. Repeat the layering 3 more times making sure to use up all the ingredients
+    12. Repeat the layering 3 more times making sure to use up all the ingredients
-    12. Bake 30 minutes covered and then uncover and broil till cheese is browned
+    13. Bake 30 minutes covered and then uncover and broil till cheese is browned
-    13. Top with parsley and serve
+    14. Top with parsley and serve
   notes_markdown: |-
 ---